Rishikadahal/Smart-Argo-System/README.md

 # Smart-Argo-System
-It is a web application designed  to show the moisture level of the soil for the calculation of soil moisture..
-It was designed for the IOT project which was held at my college for my first ever IOT projectand was one of the tough project.
+The Soil Moisture Sensor System is an Internet of Things (IoT) project developed as a part of the second-year curriculum for the IoT subject.
+This project involves the creation of a website that displays real-time soil moisture data collected from a moisture sensor placed in the soil.
+The goal of this project is to monitor and visualize soil moisture levels, aiding in efficient water management for various applications such as agriculture, gardening, and environmental monitoring.